Modelling droplet-particle interactions on solid surfaces by coupling the lattice Boltzmann and discrete element methods: Lattice Boltzmann model for fluid dynamics

 \section{Lattice Boltzmann model for fluid dynamics}

-In this section, we describe the lattice Boltzmann algorithm that we use to model the dynamics of the two fluids.
-Here we focus on a equal-density color-gradient LBM to model the dynamics of the two liquid components in three-dimensions.
-In the supporting information, we also describe a phase-field LBM that can be used for problems where density differences between the two fluids is important.
+In this section, we describe the lattice Boltzmann algorithm used to model the dynamics of the two fluids.
+Here we focus on an equal-density colour-gradient LBM to model the dynamics of the two liquid components in three-dimensions.

-In our color-gradient model, the two liquids are immiscible and have equal density.
+In our colour-gradient model, the two liquids are immiscible and have equal density.
 The viscosity of the two liquids and the surface tension can be tuned independently.
 External forces, such as gravity, can be applied to one or both liquids.
 We outline the method below.
-For a more detailed description, please refer to previous works by \citet{liu_three-dimensional_2012, zhang_rayleighplateau_2022} who have introduced this model.
+For a more detailed description, please refer to previous works by \citet{liu_three-dimensional_2012} and \citet{zhang_rayleighplateau_2022} who have introduced this model in detail.

-Each fluid is represented its respective distribution function, $f^a_i(\boldsymbol{x},t)$ and $f^b_i(\boldsymbol{x},t)$, where $\boldsymbol{x}$ is the position, $t$ is time, the subscript $i$ denotes the discretized velocity, and the superscript $a$ and $b$ denote fluid $a$ and fluid $b$, respectively.
+Each fluid is represented by its respective distribution function, $f^a_i(\boldsymbol{x},t)$ and $f^b_i(\boldsymbol{x},t)$, where $\boldsymbol{x}$ is the position, $t$ is time, the subscript $i$ denotes the discretised velocity, and the superscripts $a$ and $b$ denote fluid $a$ and fluid $b$, respectively.
 The distribution function gives the number of fluid particles moving at a certain velocity at a given position in space and time.
-We choose the D3Q19 lattice model to discretize the velocity into 19 possible directions.
-Details of the lattice velocities and weights associated with each of the discrete velocity directions can be found in \citet{kruger_lattice_2016}.
+We choose the D3Q19 lattice model to discretise the velocity into 19 possible directions.
+Details of the lattice velocities $\boldsymbol{c}_i$ and weights $w_i$ associated with each of the discrete velocity directions can be found in \citet{kruger_lattice_2016}.

-During each integration time step, the total distribution function, $f_i=f_i^a+f_i^b$, evolves according to,
+During each integration time step, the total distribution function, $f_i=f_i^a+f_i^b$, evolves according to

-Here, $\Omega_i$ is the collision operator that describes how the distribution function relaxes to equilibrium, and $\bar{F}_i$ is a Guo forcing term that accounts for surface tension and external body forces.
-For the collision operator, we use the multiple-relaxation-time (MRT) model to minimize spurious currents and enhance numerical stability.
+Here, $\Omega_i$ is the collision operator that describes how the distribution function relaxes to equilibrium, and $\bar{F}_i$ is a forcing term that incorporates surface tension and external body forces such as gravity.
+We incorporate these forces using the scheme proposed by \citet{guo_discrete_2002} that accounts for discrete lattice effects and ensures second-order accuracy in space and time.
+For the collision operator, we use the multiple-relaxation-time (MRT) model to minimise spurious currents and enhance numerical stability.
 In the MRT model,

-Here, $M$ is the MRT transformation matrix and $S$ is the diagonal relaxation matrix, which encodes information on the local fluid viscosity and is given by \citep{liu_modelling_2020},
+Here, $M$ is the MRT transformation matrix and $S$ is the diagonal relaxation matrix, which encodes information on the local fluid viscosity and is given by \citep{liu_modelling_2020}